tee-lab/tracing-information-propagation-in-fish-school-with-conditioned-escape-response/README.md

 ## Code for results from the model of collective escape dynamics

+We provide the required `.csv` files containing the model results in the `/main_text` directory to reproduce all the figures in the main text.
+However, all the data can be generated using the code provided in the `/model` folder.

 1. **Simulate the model:** Run `/model/sim_data.m` to simulate the model.
 2. **Calculate group properties:** Run `model/grp_properties.m` to generate figure 2g–h, figure 3, figure 4a–b, and electronic supplementary material figures S7 and S8.